JakeCRichards/Chartbusters/README.md

 4. Once the main branch has been selected, hit the save button.
 5. Finally, when the page is refreshed, a detailed ribbon display will indicate the successful deployment.

-The live link can be found here:
+The live link can be found here: [Chartbusters Live](https://jakecrichards.github.io/hackathon1/)

 ## **Credits**